newenglander/UniBox/README.md

 ```
 This route can be used by any client to invalidate the corresponing session.
 The callback will be a redirection to the public login formular.

+# Administrative Routes
+...

 # Bugs

-_known_bugs_

-Known Bugs:
+##Known Bugs:
+###Internet Explorer 11
-1. In Internet Explorer 11 the Chat-Function is not working until the app is recieving the third incoming message.
+1. The Chat-Function is not working until the app is recieving the second incoming message.
-2.